zhuojing-huang/review-citation-bias/README.md

 reviews=[openreview.api.Note.from_json(reply) for s in submissions for reply in s.details['replies'] if f'{venue_id}/{submission_name}{s.number}/-/{review_name}' in reply['invitations']]
 ```

+*Note: For different type of data other than reviews, e.g., PDFs of all the submissions, please refer to the official documentation of OpenReview API (see https://docs.openreview.net/how-to-guides/data-retrieval-and-modification).*

-Note: data accquired by different scripts sometimes have overlaps.
-However, they can always be merged when needed according to the review ID or the paper ID (details will be introduced in the Workflow section).
+*Note: data accquired by different scripts sometimes have overlaps.
+However, they can always be merged when needed according to the review ID or the paper ID (details will be introduced in the Workflow section).*

 The retrieved reviews are defaultly saved in JSON format:
 - `raw_data/EMNLP2023.json`
 - `raw_data/NeurIPS2023.json`
 - `raw_data/NeurIPS2024.json`
 - `raw_data/ICLR2023.json`

+The retrieved decisions and metareviews are saved in JSON format:
+- `raw_data/EMNLP2023_decisions.json`
+- `raw_data/NeurIPS2023_decisions.json`
+- `raw_data/NeurIPS2024_decisions.json`
+- `raw_data/ICLR2023_decisions.json`

+The retrieved rebuttals are saved in JSON format:
+- `raw_data/EMNLP2023_rebuttals.json`
+- `raw_data/NeurIPS2023_rebuttals.json`
+- `raw_data/NeurIPS2024_rebuttals.json`
+- `raw_data/ICLR2023_rebuttals.json`

+The retrieved submission data are saved in JSON format:
+- `raw_data/EMNLP2023_submissions.json`
+- `raw_data/NeurIPS2023_submissions.json`
+- `raw_data/NeurIPS2024_submissions.json`
+- `raw_data/ICLR2023_submissions.json`
+- `raw_data/ICLR2019_submissions.json`
+- `raw_data/ICLR2017_submissions.json`
+- `raw_data/ICLR2014_submissions.json`
+- `raw_data/ICLR2013_submissions.json`

 The retrieved PDFs are saved in Google Drive whose link is provided in a text file:
 - `raw_data/all_venues_papers.txt`